alden12/rxfm/README.md

 const ComponentArraysExample = <div>{ItemComponents}</div>;
 ```

-If our `items` subject were to then emit a new array, this would be immediately be reflected by our `Item` components in the DOM.
+If our `items` subject were to then emit a new array, this would immediately be reflected by our `Item` components in the DOM.
 Any items with matching ids from the previous emission will reuse the existing DOM elements.

 [Code](https://github.com/alden12/rxfm/blob/master/src/app/basic-examples/dynamic-component-arrays.ts) | [Live Demo](https://alden12.github.io/rxfm/)